Walking Meditation: How to Meditate While Walking

 Your posture

-Pay attention to your posture and how you are carrying your body, straight back or slouching, light gait or dragging your feet.
+Pay attention to your posture and how you carry your body, straight back or slouching, light gait, or dragging your feet.

 Focus

-Strive to focus your attention on the meditation, instead of letting it roam where it wills.
+You should strive to focus your attention on the meditation instead of letting it roam where it wills.

 I would like to suggest three forms of walking meditations: